Department of Modern History, Politics and International Relations

 Current Research Projects

-Public Intimacies - the Royal Commission on Human Relationships, 1974-77: this new research project aims to explore the history of intimate and family life in a time of immense social change through a detailed examination of the Royal Commission on Human Relationships, an initiative of the Whitlam government.
+This research project aims to explore the history of intimate and family life in a time of immense social change through an examination of the Royal Commission on Human Relationships, an initiative of the Whitlam government.
+It will culminate in a book-length study of the 1970s in Australia.

-My research interests include the history of popular culture in Australia, especially the reception of popular culture, Blue Hills , radio and histories of listening, memory, feminist history, and representations of history in the media, especially television.
+My research interests include the history of popular culture in Australia, feminist history, and representations of history in the media, especially television.
 I am also interested in Australian theatre history and histories of cultural production.
 I have published in all of these areas and I'm happy to supervise projects in these fields.

 Research Funding and fellowships